valenzuela12/numeric_2024/README.rst

 * Add list updated date to website page footer?
 Yes.

 * Stay with the readthedocs theme?
-Gallery of some alternatives at https://sphinx-themes.org/
+Gallery of some alternatives at https://sphinx-themes.org/   Switch the theme so its clear we are on a new site.
+I like Sandstone.

 * Is ``numlabs.show_figure`` important?
-It's not mentioned anywhere in narrative pages or notebooks
+It's not mentioned anywhere in narrative pages or notebooks   Probably cruft.

 Notes